reclaimed/CapsUnlocked/README.md

 * A different sound frequency for different languages
 * Mute microphones (and not the LineIn)
 * Mute both Speakers and Microphones
-* Precise mouse mode (i.e. lower DPI on time the CapsLock is pressed)
+* Precise mouse mode (i.e. lower DPI on the time CapsLock is pressed down)
 * CapsLock Plus - a special mode that involves BlockChain&trade;, Cloud&trade; and Neural Networks&trade; to decide what next action the user is anticipating - and do that.